 No. The City is obligated to sustain existing service levels and to provide basic services as per the Constitution.
 Each CID will engage with the various service departments regarding the level of services to be provided by the municipality.
 This enables the CID to decide on the ‘top-up’ services required.

-By combining their resources in an CID, individual property owners can enjoy the collective benefits of a well-managed area, a shared sense of communal pride, safety and social responsibility, and access to joint initiatives such as waste recycling, energy-efficiency programs, parks and recreational facility upgrades.
+By combining their resources in a CID, individual property owners can enjoy the collective benefits of a well-managed area, a shared sense of communal pride, safety and social responsibility, and access to joint initiatives such as waste recycling, energy-efficiency programs, parks and recreational facility upgrades.
 In the end, these all translate into a tangible boost in property values and capital investments.

 No, but a CID can consist of industrial, commercial and residential components, or a combination of all three.